onflow/flow-jvm-sdk/sdk/README.md

 ## Example usage

-Check out the [kotlin-example](../kotlin-example) and [java-example](../java-example) modules in this repository for examples of how to use this SDK in your Kotlin or Java application.
+Check out the [kotlin-example](../kotlin-example) and [java-example](../java-example) modules in this repository for code examples of how to use this SDK in your Kotlin or Java application.

 ## Integration tests

-Tests annotated with `FlowEmulatorTest` depend on the [Flow Emulator](https://github.com/onflow/flow-emulator), which is part of the [Flow CLI](https://github.com/onflow/flow-cli) to be installed on your machine.
+Tests annotated with `FlowEmulatorTest` depend on the [Flow Emulator](https://github.com/onflow/flow-emulator), which requires that the [Flow CLI](https://github.com/onflow/flow-cli) be installed on your machine.

+This repository is configured to run with Cadence 1.0.
+Follow [these steps](https://cadence-lang.org/docs/cadence-migration-guide#install-cadence-10-cli) to install the Cadence 1.0 CLI, currently in pre-release.

 The`FlowEmulatorTest` extension may be used by consumers of this library as well to streamline unit tests that interact with the FLOW blockchain.
 The `FlowEmulatorTest` extension uses the local flow emulator to prepare the test environment